Underwater explosion: Nuclear detonation detection via hydroacoustics

-There are two different types of hydroacoustic stations currently used in the IMS network; 6 hydrophone monitoring stations and 5 T-phase stations.
+There are two types of hydroacoustic stations currently used in the IMS network; 6 hydrophone monitoring stations and 5 T-phase stations.
 These 11 stations are primarily located in the southern hemisphere, which is primarily ocean.
 Hydrophone monitoring stations consist of an array of three hydrophones suspended from cables tethered to the ocean floor.
 They are positioned at a depth located within the SOFAR in order to effectively gather readings.
 Each hydrophone records 250 samples per second, while the tethering cable supplies power and carries information to the shore.
 This information is converted to a usable form and transmitted via secure satellite link to other facilities for analysis.
 T-phase monitoring stations record seismic signals generate from sound waves that have coupled with the ocean floor or shoreline.
 T-phase stations are generally located on steep-sloped islands in order to gather the cleanest possible seismic readings.
 Like hydrophone stations, this information is sent to the shore and transmitted via satellite link for further analysis.
 Hydrophone stations have the benefit of gathering readings directly from the SOFAR, but are generally more expensive to implement than T-phase stations.
 Hydroacoustic stations monitor frequencies from 1 to 100 Hertz to determine if an underwater detonation has occurred.
 If a potential detonation has been identified by one or more stations, the gathered signals will contain a high bandwidth with the frequency spectrum indicating an underwater cavity at the source.